 Megan Dethier, director of the University of Washington’s Friday Harbor Laboratories calls the situation at her lab fairly typical.
 Friday Harbor, known for its hands-on research among the tide pools of San Juan Island, is in “maintenance mode” as scientists work out which projects are critical and which ones can go on hold for the near future.

 “Right now, we’re mostly trying to keep things from dying or crumbling,” Dethier said.
-On any given day, one scientist ventures into the office to exercise the valves on her electron microscope.
+On any given day, she told PSI over the phone, one scientist ventures into the office to exercise the valves on her electron microscope.
 Others come in to feed the captive fishes, but few are doing active research.
 The field study classes that have made Friday Harbor famous as a place for experiential learning have been cancelled as university courses go online.

 “You just can’t do that virtually,” Dethier explains.
 “A quarter abroad in Rome is not the same as watching a bunch of videos about Rome.”